-Next time you hear a phrase like “slick performance,” “greasy salesman” or “bubbly personality,” know your brain processes it differently.
+When you hear a phrase like “slick performance,” “greasy salesman” or “bubbly personality,” your brain processes it differently.
 Sensory words trigger not only the language-processing region (as all words do), but the sensory-processing region as well.

 It’s like scent by computer.

-Words that evoke a sense of smell, like cinnamon or jasmine, activate language- and scent-processing regions of the brain.
+Words that evoke a sense of smell, like cinnamon, jasmine or pumpkin spice, activate language- and scent-processing regions of the brain.

 2. Good stories move us morally.

 Stories can move us emotionally, but they can also engage our moral compass.
 In one study, subjects were asked to transcribe stories of ethical or unethical acts.
 They were then asked to rate the appeal of various products.

 Surprisingly, those who read unethical stories in the study rated cleaning products more highly.
 It’s the “Macbeth Effect.”

 Think of Lady Macbeth’s line, “Out, damned spot!” and her guilty conscience.
 Shakespeare knew of our tendency to align moral purity with physical purity.